What an intensive and hectic seven days last week!

-It turned out that he was very nice, cheery and helpful.
+It turned out that he was very nice, cheerful and helpful.
 He gave me a lot of information that I wanted.
 I got a bit confused about the difference in personality.
 He was smiling throughout the meeting, and what’s more, he offered to send some academic books to my address, which I really appreciated.

 In the meeting, I confided in him that I was concerned about the potential disconnect between my research questions, methodology and answers.
 He immediately understood the point and gave me advice on how to better answer some of my research questions, which resolved all the anxieties I had been suffering from over the past months.
 It was almost a miracle.